About the Buildings

-Take a virtual tour of our new Children’s National Research & Innovation Campus, opening in 2020, at the former Walter Reed Army Medical Center in Ward 4.
+Take a virtual tour of our new Children’s National Research & Innovation Campus, opening at the former Walter Reed Army Medical Center in Ward 4.

 Here’s what is underway:

 Research and Innovation Building

 This building will house state-of-the-art research labs and space for pediatric device development.
 We’ll expand our molecular genetic testing capabilities and enhance our device development and computing infrastructure.